Crawford92/DeliveryData/README.md

 - Low priority: utilize Sheets API to pull data in automatically instead of weekly CSV update

 ## NOTES
+- Attributes appear in this document surrounded by single quotes 'like this'
+- Sheets appear in this document italicized *like this*
+- Things I want to remember later are in bold **like this**
 - Stacked orders have base pay averaged across items in stack (2 items, 6 dollar base, 3 dollars each), but not distance or duration.
 - If I forget to track the end time we use start time estimate, if I forget to track the start time, we want to drop the row for time/miles purposes
-- DAYS: Offers and Deliveries - Offers can include single deliveries or a stack of two
+- *Days*: Offers and Deliveries - Offers can include single deliveries or a stack of two
 - Natural stacks are offered as a stack, delayed stacks are offers that get other offers added
-- DAYS: Active time represents the total time spent on deliveries, shift time (sometimes referenced as dash time) is the total length of a working shift
+- *Days*: Active time represents the total time spent on deliveries, shift time (sometimes referenced as dash time) is the total length of a working shift
-- Attributes appear in this document surrounded by single quotes 'like this'
-- Sheets appear in this document italicized *like this*
-- Things I want to remember later are in bold **like this**

 ## IDEAS
 - For some of these metrics, we want to exclude restaurants that have only shown up once